coldworld22/Skillbridge/README.md

      example `https://yourdomain.com/api`) instead of the internal
      `http://backend:5002/api` value used for development.

+   The backend's production configuration is loaded from `backend/.env.production`.
+Copy `backend/.env.production.example` to `backend/.env.production` and provide your database credentials and secrets before deploying.

    - Copy the backend example file and adjust values as needed:

      ```bash